ULL-ESIT-PL/nicole/README.md

 - Print in the terminal (by te moment just literal and not user types)

+- Import (still gotta check if every path works and more tests about dependency cycles)

 ## Features yet to implement

 - Better error messages